4ht0h10/4ht0h10/README.md

 - Automation of Functional and PerformanceTests.
 - BDD, Continued Integration and Configuration Management.
 - Analysis and Design of Databases.

-🌱 I’m currently learning AI, the next step after data science, I think.
+🌱 I’m currently learning *AI*, the next step after data science, I think.

 ## Contact